nivekcode/frontend-heroes/exercise-npm-scripts-watch/README.md

    npm i -D npm-run-all
    ```

 2. Let's create a new script called `watch`.
 We can now use `npm-run-all` with the `-p` (parallel) flag.
 We need to run the scripts in parallel since both do not finish and just listen for change.
 If we would run them sequential the second script would never be executed.
-Since we nicely named our watch scripts we can use the start to run all `watch` scripts.
+Since we used a consistent naming for our watch scripts we can use the `*` to run all `watch` scripts.
 So the content of our watch script will look like this: `npm-run-all -p watch:*`.

 3. Run the watch script from the terminal. `npm run watch`.